Yatin-lock/translation-rest-api/README.md

 4. **API protection with API key**: The API can be integrated with an API key such as to limit access to frequent and real users.

+5. **Machine learning modules for speech to text**: A machine learning or AI module can be incorporated to convert one's speech into another language's speech.